Andrew, Margrave of Burgau

-Andreas von Österreich, Margrave of Burgau, also known as Andrew of Austria (15 June 1558 at Březnice Castle in Březnice, Bohemia – 12 November 1600 in Rome) was a cardinal, Bishop of Constance and of Brixen.
-He belonged to the Austrian nobility, descending from its ruling dynasty, the House of Habsburg.
+Andrew of Austria, Margrave of Burgau (German: Andreas von Österreich; 15 June 1558 – 12 November 1600) was a cardinal who belonged to the Austrian nobility, descending from its ruling dynasty, the House of Habsburg.

 Youth

 Andrew and his younger brother Charles grew up at Bresnitz Castle in Březnice, Bohemia, and later at Ambras Castle in Innsbruck, Tyrol.
 The marriage of their parents, Ferdinand II, Archduke of Austria and Philippine Welser, was morganatic.
 This meant that the brothers were not considered members of the Habsburg dynasty and could not use their father's title, Archduke of Austria, bearing instead that of Margrave of Burgau.

 His father decided that Andrew should have a career in the clergy.
 In March 1574, Andrew travelled to Rome, where Pope Gregory XIII made him a cardinal, with Santa Maria Nuova as his titular church.
 Andrew was only 17 years old, his father having obtained the position for him.